scolomar/dca/2-Image_creation_management_and_registry/3-Registries.md

 It is important to correctly tag the Docker images so as to avoid that the cache will prevent from downloading the correct version of the software.
 I have witnessed some cases where the customer was incorrectly using a cached version of the Docker image instead of the new release because of a wrong tag implementation.

-Though it is part of a different process I would also like to mention here that it is important to check the Dockerfile.
+Though it is part of a different process I would also like to mention here the importance of checking the Dockerfile template.
-If the Dockerfile is poorly designed the build process might reuse cached layers instead of building a new Docker image using the code of the new release.
+If the Dockerfile is poorly designed the build process might reuse cached layers instead of building a brand new Docker image.
 That would therefore result in a Docker container running an outdated version of the software.